Dear Montgomery County Taxpayer:

 2. Pay by telephone using a debit card or credit card (VISA, MasterCard, American Express, and Discover) by calling 888-255-0029.

 4. Pay in person at the Division of Treasury, 255 Rockville Pike (Monroe Street entrance), Suite L-15, Rockville, MD.
-Payment options: cash, check, money order, Discover card.
+Payment options: cash, check, debit or credit card (VISA, MasterCard, or Discover Card).

-On-line Banking – Customers using online banking services are advised to schedule their payments to be made a minimum of five business days in advance of the due date to ensure timely delivery and avoid late fees (as such payments are usually delivered by U.S. mail and not sent electronically).
+On-line Banking – Customers using on-line banking services are advised to schedule their payments to be made a minimum of five business days in advance of the due date to ensure timely delivery and avoid late fees (as such payments may be delivered by U.S. mail and not sent electronically).
 An alternative is the “Electronic Check” feature on the County’s website which provides true electronic payment delivery, free of charge, and an assured delivery date.

 Mortgage Information - All taxpayers receive the original tax bill and are responsible for ensuring that their taxes are paid on time.
 The County tax bill displays in the Mortgage Information Box the name of your mortgage lender if it participates in the County’s electronic data retrieval and tax payment (mass-pay) program at the time the bill is prepared.
 Taxpayers are encouraged to review the lender information on their tax bills.
 The County makes individual billing information available to mass-pay participating lenders for their retrieval and use in making escrowed payments.
 Property owners may wish to contact their lender to ensure that their bill will be paid.
 If their lender does not have the correct billing information, the property owner should forward a copy of the tax bill to the lender.
 Disputes arising from non-payment or late payment of escrowed taxes must be resolved between the taxpayer and their lender.